Kafanchan: Etymology

-James (2000) asserted that the indigenous inhabitants of the Kafanchan town and environs, the Fantswam people (who speak a dialect of Tyap), added the prefix "kwa" to all names of peoples and places, hence, the phrase, "kwa Fantswam".
-However, the Hausa immigrant elements who interacted with them found it more convenient to pronounce the phrase, kwa-Fantswam, as Kafanchan.
+James (2000) asserted that the indigenous inhabitants of the Kafanchan town and environs, the Fantswam people (who speak a dialect of Tyap), usually add the prefix kwa to all names of peoples and places, hence, the phrase, "kwa Fantswam".
+However, the Hausa immigrant elements who interacted with them found it more convenient to pronounce the phrase, kwa-Fantswam as Kafanchan.

-The town developed as a result of British colonial commercial activities, i.e. a railway junction town in the early 20th century.
+The town developed as a result of British colonial commercial activities, that is, a railway junction town in the early 20th century.
 This fact brings another claim as to how the name Kafanchan came into existence.
-It was said that the name originated during the Nigeria railway construction period in the 1920s, when the railtrack crossbars were being laid, the white man would say in Hausa "kafachan", meaning "leg there", i.e. "put your leg there", then a crossbar would be laid after the labourer widens his leg, pushing a leg forward.
+It was said that the name originated during the Nigeria railway construction period in the 1920s.
+Then, when the railtrack crossbars were being laid, the white man would say in Hausa kafa chan (which sounds "Kafanchan!") which literally means "leg there," i.e. "put your leg there," then a crossbar would be laid after the labourer widens his leg, pushing a leg forward.
 Hence, the name Kafanchan.
-The above account, however, seems to be false, as the name "Kafanchan" was mentioned by A. J. N. Tremearne in his notes published in 1912, over a decade before the railway construction began in the area.
+The above account, however, seems to be false, as the name "Kafanchan" was mentioned by A.J.N.
+Tremearne in his notes published in 1912, over a decade before the railway construction began in the area.